daniel011101/daniel011101/README.md

-- 👋 Hi, I’m @daniel011101
+- 👋 Hi, I’m @daniel
-- 👀 I’m interested in coding an own gaming launcher
+- 👀 my goal is it to code my own private gaming launcher
-- 🌱 I’m currently learning python, java,..
+- 🌱 I’m currently learning HTML, CSS but looking forward to learn more about C#, javascript and more
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...